jgrich/hsej/README.md

 Updates:

-1. use spreadsheet of all health sciences titles with (mmsid and issn's included) HStitlesPlusMMSID
+1. use a spreadsheet of the core health sciences titles with including mmsid and issn's
-2. download spreadsheet of list of alma changes since the last update HSL_title_list_date.
-In preparation for VLOOKUP:
+2. download spreadsheet of list of alma changes since the last update
-  a. move ISSN column to the far right
-  b.
-Find hyphens in ISSNs and Replace with nothing
-  c. use Text to Columns to separate out ISSN's by the semi-colon delimiter
-  d. insert3 empty columns after each ISSN column (to match the number of ISSN columns to look up in th the HStitlesPlusMMSID spreadsheet).
-3. from the alma update spreadsheet, do a vlookup against HStitlesPlusMMSID; use issn's as source data and bring back titles

-    =IFERROR(VLOOKUP(G2,[HStitlesPlusMMSID_2017_12.xlsx]HStitlesPlusMMSID!$C$2:$F$11179,4,FALSE),"")
-    =IFERROR(VLOOKUP(G2,[HStitlesPlusMMSID_2017_12.xlsx]HStitlesPlusMMSID!$D$2:$F$11179,3,FALSE),"")
-    =IFERROR(VLOOKUP(G2,[HStitlesPlusMMSID_2017_12.xlsx]HStitlesPlusMMSID!$E$2:$F$11179,2,FALSE),"")

-4. re-sort to isolate the matches, then re-sort again by change type (created, deleted, modified)
-5. check each changed entry on live webpage and make appropriate updates; update HStitlesPlusMMSID spreadsheet as you go

-**Check files for the most current lists of health sciences journal titles in tab delimited text format (coreHStitlesYYYYMM.txt)**
+3. use VLOOKUP from the alma updates spreadsheet to return journal titles from the core health sciences titles based on issn; this step allows you to isolate the changes relevant to health sciences journals
+4. copy the health sciences related changes to a new spreadsheet and sort by changeType; this step allows you to isolate changes based on record creation, record deletion, and record modification
+5. copy the changes by changeType to new spreadsheets
+6. for each changeType, use VLOOKUP on issn's to bring back MMSIDs; this step allows you to verify if there was already an MMSID associated with each journal title and quickly check to see if a change in MMSID truly occurred
+7. make changes to the ejournals list accordingly.

+ NOTE: Due to the length of MMSID numbers (17 digits), Excel will often change the last 2 numbers to 00.
+Fortunately, these last 2 digits are the same for all MMSIDs at the same institution.